halledevlin/halledevlin.github.io/index.md

 ## [279 Thule: Farthest Asteroid From The Sun](LFA/279_Thule.html)

-A short article about the science behind my current sci-fi book project, including calculations estimating its gravity, how fast you'd have to go to get there, and more for the space science enthusiast.
+A short article about the science behind my current hard sci-fi book project, including calculations estimating its gravity, how fast you'd have to go to get there, and more for the space science enthusiast.

 <p class="nofloat" />